 Sarah Budriunas (04:26):

-My mother is New York born and raised and was the former editor of the Silicon Valley business journal.
-So she was an amazing idle and person to look up to and emulate growing up, you know, really strong, independent, fierce Jewish woman.
+My mother is New York-born and raised and was the former editor of the Silicon Valley Business Journal.
+So she was an amazing idol and person to look up to and emulate growing up, you know, really strong, independent, fierce Jewish woman.
 And a lot of my traits definitely come from her and I’m, I’m certainly proud of it.
 And then she had eventually come out to California when she met my dad when they were in their twenties.
-And she came out because she had she’d come out for a wedding and she was doing her graduate work at case Western reserve in Cleveland at the time was snowed in constantly.
-And all of a sudden saw sunshine and Palm trees and literally packed up her car.
-He made the move.
+And she came out because she had she’d come out for a wedding and she was doing her graduate work at Case Western Reserve in Cleveland at the time was snowed in constantly.
+And all of a sudden saw sunshine and Palm trees and literally packed up her car and made the move.
 So it was, it was something for her where she just said, I’ve always wanted to live in Southern California and what am I doing in Cleveland?

 Sarah Budriunas (05:19):

-And so she, she made the movement.
-My dad and my dad actually was originally born in Canada and he’s a twin he’s identical twin.
+And so she, she made the move, met my dad and my dad actually was originally born in Canada and he’s a twin he’s an identical twin.
 And when they were about six or seven years old, the family made the hop over the border and came to Arizona and then eventually landed in Santa Monica, California.
-And that’s eventually where my parents met, but I am first generation college for his side.
+And that’s eventually where my parents met, but I am the first-generation college for his side.
 He does have a high school diploma but his, his dad, my grandfather worked in the trades.
 He was kind of a, a handyman Jack of all trades.
-He did everything from carpentry, the plumbing, construction name it.
+He did everything from carpentry, to plumbing, construction, you name it.
 And then my, my grandma on that side was a homemaker.
-So, and then they, I think they worked with drugstore together.
+So, and then they, I think they worked at a drugstore together.
 So, you know, really just seeing that hustle for them being able to provide for him and his brothers, there were four of them.
 And you know, it’s just, it’s been incredible to be able to make them proud, quite honestly.